COVID-19: Health and Safety Updates

 Second, I wanted to update you on what the Museum is doing.
 Right now, our focus is on the present—that’s because we look forward to our future together, and to welcoming you back to the Bruce Museum as soon as possible.

-- Since March 13, staff have been working remotely from home, developing online educational opportunities for the public and preparing for when we can re-open our doors.
+- Since March 13, staff has been working remotely from home, developing online educational opportunities for the public and preparing for when we can re-open our doors.

 - The Bruce Museum thanks you for being part of our family of members—whose gifts provide critical funds that support the Museum’s mission.
 Our Membership and Development teams, along with volunteers, are connecting with members through phone calls and emails to touch base.
 Your thoughts on how we can best serve our community at this time are welcome and important to us.